EDUS 101. Teacher Cadet Program. 3 Hours.

 EDUS 301.
 Human Development and Learning.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 A study of human development through the life span with special emphasis on child and adolescent psychology, the nature of learning, and basic concepts of learning theories.

 EDUS 305.
 Educational Psychology.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
 Prerequisite: PSYC 101.
 The application of psychological principles to the teaching-learning process, with special emphasis on theories of learning and development.
 Crosslisted as: PSYC 305.

 EDUS 400.
 Independent Study.
 1-6 Hours.

 Semester course; 1-6 hours.
 1-6 credits.
 Opportunities are provided for supervised research and independent study in selected areas.
 Designed for advanced students.
 All work offered on an individual basis with the approval of instructor and departmental chair.

 EDUS 476.
 Methods for Residence Hall Assistants.
 3 Hours.